marcuscolle/IntegerToRoman/README.md

 # Roman Numeral Converter

-This is a simple Laravel application for converting integers to Roman numerals.
+This is a simple Laravel application for converting integers to roman numerals and roman numerals to integer.

 ## Installation